philips-labs/automation-workshop/docs/getting-started.md

     by adding it to the `dev` script in the `package.json`.

     The Codespace is running on Node 18, so you should not have this issue.

-???
-Note Node 20

-    If you are running node 20 you will need to set the `NODE_OPTIONS=--no-node-snapshot` environment variable to prevent the node process from crashing.

-    You can do this in a few ways, such as running `NODE_OPTIONS=--no-node-snapshot yarn dev` each time you start the app, or by adding it to the `dev` script in the `package.json`.

 ## Authentication